 333 Saint Charles Avenue, Central Business District

 Underneath the juicy, jumbo shrimp and andouille swimming in a roux that is out of this world are the creamiest, most perfectly made grits I have ever, ever eaten.
 The combination is perfect, and the chef always gets some “shugah” from me when it’s finished!
-The dish itself is small but filling.
+The New Orleans dish itself is small but filling.
 You will pay a pretty penny to dine here (the Shrimp & Grits dish is $21!) but it will be worth anything else you eat.
 I have had my share of Shrimp & Grits in NOLA, Houston, Charleston, Atlanta and Savannah.
-I have yet to encounter any dish that comes close to the one made at Lüke!
+I have yet to encounter any New Orleans dish that comes close to the one made at Lüke!

 401 Poydras Street, Central Business District